How to Use a Rowing Machine Even If You’re a Total Beginner

 Pace

 This is the number that’s followed by “/500M”.
 Think of it like the speed your boat would be moving if you were rowing on the water.
 This metric, which you’ll also hear rowers refer to as split, is expressed as the number of minutes it would take you to row the boat 500 meters; the lower your pace number, the faster you are rowing/moving your boat.
 As mentioned above, rowing at a higher stroke rate does not always equate to a faster pace.
-Instead, your pace is determined by how powerful your drive is and your ability to replicate that power at a consistent stroke rate over an extended period of time.
+Instead, your pace is determined by how powerful your drive is and your ability to replicate that power at a consistent stroke rate over an extended period.

 Distance Rowed